Company Constitutions in Hong Kong

 Conclusion

-All company members of a Hong Kong are required to act in accordance with the company constitution.
-This is because the constitution serves as an official guidebook which affects all activities performed within the company as well as those involving third parties.
+All company members of Hong Kong are required to act by the company constitution.
+The constitution guides all internal and third-party activities within the company.
 The constitution ensures that all business operations are performed according to the company’s objectives, values, and culture.
-The company constitution also establishes a cohesive structure among company members, strengthens relationships between them, and defines the work they carry out so as to fulfill their business responsibilities.
+The company constitution structures member relationships, strengthens cohesion, and defines their roles in fulfilling business responsibilities.

 If a company does not have a company constitution, then the company, directors, and shareholders will have their rights, powers, duties, and obligations assigned according to the corporate laws of Hong Kong.
 If the company’s constitution is inadequate, the provisions which are specified must nevertheless be enforced unless they violate the country’s business laws.